 The NDSU Records Management Coordinator:

-Is appointed by the Vice President for Information Technology;
+Is appointed by the VPIT;

-Assists the Director of Records Management and Records Management Advisory Committee as needed;
+Assists the RMAC chair and the RMAC members as needed;

-Serves as the liaison between the URCs and the Director of Records Management.
+Serves as the liaison between the URCs and the RMAC chair.

-NDSU Unit Records Coordinators are appointed by their respective department heads and their role includes:
+NDSU URCs are appointed by their respective department heads.
+Their role includes:

-Providing assistance to faculty, staff and administrators in their units for retention, preservation and destruction of their unit’s records in accordance with this Policy’s procedures and practices, institutional requirements, and state and federal laws.
+Providing assistance to faculty, staff and administrators in their units for retention, preservation and disposition of their unit’s records in accordance with this policy’s procedures and practices, institutional requirements, and state and federal laws;

-Serve as the liaison between their unit and the Director of Records Management and the Records Management Task Force
+Serving as the liaison between their unit and NDSU’s records management leadership and the RMAC;

-Completing continuing education and training on annual basis
+Completing continuing education and training on an annual basis;

-Submitting records disposal forms to the Director of Records Management as required by policy and state law
+Submitting records disposal documentation as required by policy and state law.

 HISTORY: New August 20, 1996 Amended January 22, 2002 Amended June 11, 2007 Amended August 1, 2007 Amended September 2007 Amended November 2008 Amended April 2009 Housekeeping September 2010 Housekeeping February 14, 2011 Amended June 11, 2015 Housekeeping October 2, 2015 Amended April 26, 2016